IOP-Experiments/otree-double-auction/README.md

 _note: All docker containers must be running.
 After the resetdb the web container must be restarted._

 ## Data Export
 Data can be exported from the admin panel.
 For demonstration, "example_analysis.do" for STATA is provided to graph the average trading price, the average share of bots and the number of trades per round.
-For this example analysis, the data has to exported in wide format (i.e. "AllApps").
+For this example analysis, the data has to be exported in wide format (i.e. "AllApps").
 ## Creating a Session
 Once you run the oTree server, you can create a session by clicking "Create Session" in the "Sessions" tab.